 Cooked in different ways, in Italy, baked, boiled, fried, sautéed; stuffed with meat or rice, herbs and spices an steamed as in the Middle East and Greece where it is served with avgolemono sauce or fried or stewed with green peppers and eggplant.
 Zucchini flowers and fruit are used as a filling for quesadilla in Mexico, or made into zucchini soup or stews.

 A favourite way to cook zucchini in Russia and the Ukrainian region is to coat the zucchini with flour or semolina and fry or bake and serve with sour cream.

 Zucchini caviar is another interesting dish, where, according to Wikipedia, the squash spread is made from processed zucchini, carrots, onions and tomato paste.

 The popular mücver or zucchini pancakes of Turkey, are made from shredded zucchini, flour and eggs and fried in olive oil, served with yogurt.

 So: Have you had zucchini today?
 Try out this chilli zucchini soup and you will come back for more!

-As usual, I had purchased the zucchini, herbs and the chillies for the chilli zucchini soup, from the zero pesticide growers of fresh produce, First Agro Farms, through their marketing arm, Sakura Fresh.
+As usual, I had purchased the zucchini, herbs and the chillies for the chilli zucchini soup, from the zero pesticide growers of fresh produce, First Agro Farms.

 We Bangaloreans are lucky indeed to have this quality of vegetables and greens delivered to our doorstep -there is so much happiness in knowing that one has made something flavourful and nutritious and is able to access Safe Food for the family!